lollerfirst/cashu-kvac/protocol_explanation.md

 This section explains how a _client/wallet_ (used interchangeably) interacts with a _Mint_ (capital 'M' to distinguish it from the verb "minting").

 ### Bootstrapping
 To perform any interaction (e.g., mint, swap, or melt) with the Mint, a client needs `Coin`s worth $0$ ([46](https://github.com/lollerfirst/cashu-kvac/blob/14024615471e3d6cb328bade1db0db3e6d67fd38/examples/full_interaction.py#L46)).
-This is because the Mint always requires a valid set of `RandomizedCoin`s for every operation.
+This is because the Mint always requires a valid set of input `RandomizedCoin`s for any other operation (mint/melt/swap).

 To handle this, the client makes a special `BootstrapRequest`:
 1. The client requests a `MAC` for an `AmountAttribute` $M_a$ that encodes $0$, optionally including a `ScriptAttribute` $M_s$ with a script hash $s$.